 (1) In this section —

-“decision” includes a restriction, limitation or condition imposed under this Act.
+decision includes a restriction, limitation or condition imposed under this Act.

 (2) A person aggrieved by a decision made by or on behalf of the Commissioner may apply to the State Administrative Tribunal for a review of the decision.